dflaten/dflaten.dev/src/lib/blog/posts/self-hosted-image-service.md

 upgrade to get more video storage but it would cost 60$ per year for 1 TB of video.

-Instead of doing this I'm moving to using a self hosted option where I will use my Ubuntu based server with a 2 TB drive to store photos and videos with a backup to S3 Glacier - Deep Archive for long term storage.
+Instead of doing this I'm moving to using a self hosted option where I will use my Ubuntu based server with a 2 TB drive to store photos and videos with a backup to the could somewhere.
+I evaluated two options for cloud storage:

+1. S3 Glacier - Deep Archive for long term storage.
+2. Backblaze

 At ~500 GB of storage S3 will charge me $21.60 per year to store the photos/videos.
+However when I need to restore the backup the S3 retrieval costs would be ~100 dollars for 1 TB.
+See [pricing info here](https://aws.amazon.com/s3/pricing/).

+Backblaze costs ~ 6 dollars per month for a terrabyte of storage.
+This is cheaper than general AWS S3 storage but more expensive
+(if you aren't thawing often) than S3 Glacial.

+Due to the fact that I expect to very rarely thaw/access my photos I'm going to go with S3 for storage and if my access patterns change will re-evaluate.

 ### Basic Parts